mattelkins-bluefrontier/docker-php8/readme.md

 - Clone the repository
 - Enter the repository folder
-- Create a `.env` file at the same level as `compose.yaml` and add the following variables:
+- Create a `.env` file at the same level as `compose.yaml` and add the following environment variables:
   - `PATH_ROOT` - the folder in your Linux home directory within WSL 2 to map to `/var/www`, e.g. `\\wsl$\Ubuntu\home\YOUR_LINUX_USERNAME\www`, and which will act as the "root" for the container
   - `PATH_WEBROOT` - the folder within `PATH_ROOT` from which web pages will be served, e.g. `${PATH_ROOT}\public_html` which will be interpreted as `\\wsl$\Ubuntu\home\YOUR_LINUX_USERNAME\www\public_html`
   - `PATH_DBROOT` - the folder within `PATH_ROOT` which will store database data, e.g. `${PATH_ROOT}\dbdata` which will be interpreted as `\\wsl$\Ubuntu\home\YOUR_LINUX_USERNAME\www\dbdata`